Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 6

 This course introduces you to politics and political science.
-You'll learn about important concepts like 'politics,' 'power,' 'conflict,' and 'cooperation.'
-We explore who holds political power, how journalists and political scientists view it differently, and how factors like race, gender, and class influence politics.
-The course looks at formal power within and between countries, comparing ideologies, democratic institutions, and more.
-It also delves into how international groups like the European Union change the role of nation states.
+Learn about important concepts like 'politics,' 'power,' 'conflict,' and 'cooperation.'
+Explore who holds political power, how journalists and political scientists view it differently, and how factors like race, gender, and class influence politics.

 • Public Policy and Governance